mzazon/awesome-cloud-projects/aws/acid-compliant-ledger-qldb/acid-compliant-ledger-qldb.md

 12. **Test Data Verification and Integrity**:

-    Regular verification testing ensures that the cryptographic integrity features are working correctly.
-This testing is essential for maintaining trust in the ledger system.
+    Regular verification testing ensures that the cryptographic integrity features are working correctly and provides confidence in the ledger system's ability to maintain data integrity over time.

     ```bash
     # Test digest consistency